 Most parents have no option but to put their faith in conventional pharmaceutical treatment options offered by the medical profession.

 Yuval was put onto antipsychotic medication on the recommendation of his doctors at the age of 12.
 His condition became worse, and at 17 he started having seizures, so epileptic drugs were added to the regime.

 Yuval’s family were convinced the antipsychotic drugs were making things worse, and they looked into alternative treatments, finding many anecdotal reports of autistic children responding well to medicinal cannabis.

 Treatment of mercy

 Israel’s Department of Health includes a Medical Cannabis Unit, but autism is not a qualifying condition.
 Abigail had to appeal for a medical cannabis card under mercy treatment provisions.

-Abigail says the moment Yuval stared taking medical cannabis there were positive effects, he became calm, concentrated, and he even smiled.
-He didn’t have outbursts where he would sometimes even attack her, or self injure.
+Abigail says the moment Yuval started taking medical cannabis there were positive effects, he became calm, concentrated, and he even smiled.
+He didn’t have outbursts where he would sometimes even attack her, or self-injure.
 “It was like a miracle for me and for him; it was life changing,” she says.

 Many parents whose lives were changed dramatically by the herb take action so that others may benefit too.
 Abigail began campaigning for autism to be recognized as a qualifying condition for medical cannabis.

 Adi Aran from Shaare Zedek Medical Center has been granted approval to study cannabis for autism, the first clinical study on autism.
 Abigail met him and they started working together.